TheRealEamonCS/Eamon-CS/README.md

 #### Playing

-Inside the QuickLaunch directory, you should locate a platform-specific script called DetectDotnetAndConfigure.
-Running this script successfully will configure Eamon CS, making it playable.
+Inside the QuickLaunch directory, you'll find a platform-specific script called DetectDotnetAndConfigure.
+Successfully running this script configures Eamon CS, making it playable.

-The Eamon CS game runner, implemented using Avalonia UI, gives an identical user experience on all supported platforms.
-Additionally, the game runner features a Settings Tab, allowing for customization.
+The Eamon CS game runner, built with Avalonia UI, offers a consistent user experience across all supported platforms and includes a Settings tab for customization.
 Please see [SUGGESTED GAMEPLAY SETTINGS](https://TheRealEamonCS.github.io/pages/TechnicalPaper/TechnicalPaper.html#ECSTP6) in the Technical Paper for more details.

-For convenience, the EamonPM program shortcut can be moved to your desktop to easily access the system.
+For convenience, you can move the generated EamonPM program shortcut to your desktop for easy access.

 #### Contributing